ArduPilot/ardupilot_wiki/common/source/docs/common-wiki_editing_guide.rst

 Wiki Editing Guide
 ==================

-All members of the ArduPilot community are welcome to contribute to the wiki including creating new pages, updating older ones and fixing broken links and spelling errors.
+All members of the ArduPilot community are encouraged to contribute to the wiki,  including creating new pages, updating older ones and fixing broken links and spelling errors.

 .. toctree::
     :maxdepth: 1